Our responsible investment approach

-For Infranode, the responsible investment approach is to invest in infrastructure that promotes sustainable and efficient functioning of our economies and communities today and in the future.
-We invest in partnerships with the private and public sectors to close the gap between investment needs and allocation of capital.
+At Infranode, we invest in Nordic infrastructure that supports sustainable and efficient societies, today and in the future.
+Through partnerships with both public and private sectors, we help close the gap between investment needs and reputable capital.

 Sustainability is part of our core strategy